Weakly porous sets and Muckenhoupt $A_p$ distance functions: Weakly porous sets

 Instead of dyadic cubes, also general subcubes of $P$ could be used in the definition of weak porosity.
 However, the dyadic formulation is convenient from the point of view of our proofs.
 Notice also that inequality \eqref{e.def_weak_ineq} can be written as

 since the cubes $Q_1,\ldots,Q_N$ are pairwise disjoint.
-Hence, the weak porosity of a set $E$ can roughly be descibed as follows: for every cube $P$, the union of those disjoint $E$-free subcubes that are not too small (compared to the largest $E$-free cube in $P$) has measure comparable to that of $P$.
+Hence, the weak porosity of a set $E$ can roughly be described as follows: for every cube $P$, the union of those disjoint $E$-free subcubes that are not too small (compared to the largest $E$-free cube in $P$) has measure comparable to that of $P$.

-The following properties are easy to verify using the definition of weak porosity: \begin{itemize} \item If $E\subset\R^n$ is porous, then $E$ is weakly porous. \item If $E\subset\R^n$ is weakly porous, then $\lvert E \rvert = 0$.
-This is a consequence of the Lebesgue differentiation theorem. \item $E\subset\R^n$ is weakly porous if and only if the closure $\iol E$ is weakly porous. \item Weak porosity implicitly implies that for every cube $P\subset\R^n$ there exists an $E$-free dyadic subcube $Q\in\mathcal{D}(P)$. \end{itemize}
+The following properties are easy to verify using the definition of weak porosity: \begin{itemize} \item If $E\subset\R^n$ is porous, then $E$ is weakly porous. \item $E\subset\R^n$ is weakly porous if and only if the closure $\iol E$ is weakly porous. \item If $E\subset\R^n$ is weakly porous, then $\lvert E \rvert = 0$.
+This is a consequence of the Lebesgue differentiation theorem. \item Weak porosity implicitly implies that for every cube $P\subset\R^n$ there exists an $E$-free dyadic subcube $Q\in\mathcal{D}(P)$. \end{itemize}